anpham6/squared-functions/README.md

 Inline commands are not supported when using cloud features.

+### Data Source

+Static content can be generated using an AssetCommand with the "dataSource" property to perform basic text and attribute replacement.

-### Cloud database
+#### Cloud

-Basic text replacement can be achieved using any of these cloud based document databases.
-Each provider has a different query syntax and consulting their documentation is recommended.
+Each DocumentDB provider has a different query syntax.
+Consulting their documentation is recommended if you are writing advanced queries.

 ```xml
 * Amazon DynamoDB